Reimirno/golinks/README.md

 Then, go to your browser and try open `localhost:8080/gh`.
 It should redirect you to `https://github.com`.

+## Chrome Extension
-(If you would like to just type in `go/gh` and have it work, you need to add `127.0.0.1 go` to your host file, which usually is `/etc/hosts` on Linux/MacOS and `C:\Windows\System32\drivers\etc\hosts` on Windows.
-This feature can also be supported by a browser extension without making the end user to modify their host file - we will develop the browser extension in the future.)
+If you would like to just type in `go/gh` (instead of `localhost:8080/go/gh`) and make it work, you need to add `127.0.0.1 go` to your host file, which usually is `/etc/hosts` on Linux/MacOS and `C:\Windows\System32\drivers\etc\hosts` on Windows.

+If you are using Chrome, you can also install the extension that is included in `browser/chrome/src` directory.
+See [How to load unpacked or unsafe extensions](https://knowledge.workspace.google.com/kb/load-unpacked-extensions-000005962) for guidance.
+Basically, go to `chrome://extensions`, enable "Developer mode" (using top-right corner switch), click "Load unpacked" and select the `browser/chrome/src` directory.

+Then, in extension configuration page, you can specify the server URL where you are hosting the `redirector` service, which by default is `http://localhost:8080`.

 ## Configuration File